ipfs/ipfs-docs/docs/concepts/nodes.md

 Limitations of a delegate routing node:

-- Garbage collection happens every hour, so provided content only survives for that long.
+- On default delegate nodes provided by Protocol Labs, the garbage collection happens every hour, so provided content only survives for that long.
 If the uploading JS-IPFS node is still running, it will issue periodic re-provides using the same publishing mechanic, which extends the life of the content on the DHT.